Bifrost-Technologies/Solana-Unreal-SDK/README.md

 # Unreal Engine 5 Solana Template & Toolkit

-This project is currently in development for submission to the Solana Grizzlython.
-Come back soon!
-### Do NOT fork or use until after the hackathon is over!
-Thank you!
+This project's development is paused until the grizzlython winners are announced.
+Feel free to fork and start using.

 Developing a complete game template and toolkit for building blockchain games on Solana with Unreal Engine 5.